 “Increasing video length to a minute took quite a bit of effort. …….
 Instagram surprised its users by increasing the 15-second limit of its videos to… 60 seconds, a full four times longer than before – engadget.com“

 What the heck do you do?
-Now you edit.
-We covered editing for newbies in more depth here.
+Now you refine your story by editing.

 You know what kind of movie you decided to make.
 Now you keep your focus.
-Your movie is a simple one.
-Your aim is a simple one – so stay on course.
-Tell your story.
+Your movie an aims are simple.
+Stay on course and tell your story.

 Review the video you have saved.
 There will be good stuff and bad stuff.
 Don’t cringe at a wobbly shot, or groan that something ‘didn’t work’.
-Your story can be captured with a wobble and a squeak and people will laugh with you not at you.
+Your story can be captured with a squeak and people will laugh with you, not at you.
 People still smile at the videos I created of Dusty’s travels.
 They are special memories, and you can make your own.

 The K.I.S.S. acronym is the only one you need to remember.
 Keep It Simple Silly.

 The caution about FTC applies to all of your social media outlets.
-Leaving off a formal disclosure when you receive recompense for an item shows a lack of respect to your fellow movie makers, bloggers and anyone working in social media for a living.
-It also makes you look bad in the eyes of your readers.
+Leaving off a formal disclosure when you receive recompense for an item shows a lack of respect to your fellow movie makers and anyone who makes a living in social media.

 Things to Remember